Annapurna Devi Mandir: History

 Annapurna Devi Mandir was constructed in 1729 AD by Maratha Peshwa Baji Rao.
+Currently the Mandir comes under Annapurna Math.

 Construction

 The temple is constructed in Nagara architecture and has sanctum with large pillared porch, which houses a picture of goddess Annapurna.
-The temple also houses two icons of the goddess; one made of gold and other of brass.
-The brass icon is available for daily darshan (viewing & worship).
-The gold icon can be only seen once a year; on Annakut day.
+The temple also houses two idols of the goddess; one made of gold and other of brass.
+The brass idol is available for daily darshan (viewing & worship).
+The gold idol can be only seen once a year; on Annakut day.
+The golden idol of goddess Annapurna is sitting on a lotus, while next to the brass idol load Shiva is standing begging for food.

+The temple is believed to be the only temple in the country which is of the form of Shri-Yantra.
+The outer and inner walls of the temple are adorned with intricate carvings of ancient Hindu tales, flowers and geometric patterns.

 Legend

 In Hindu mythology, there are two popular beliefs behind the origin of this temple.

 According to one belief, once the goddess Parvati closed all three eyes of her husband Shiva.
 Due to this, the entire world was filled with darkness.
 Parvati lost her fair complexion (Gauri form).
 She asked Shiva for his help to reacquire her Gauri form.
 Shiva asked her to donate anna (food) in Varanasi.
 Hence, she took the form of Annapurna (the goddess of food) with a golden pot and ladle, and donated food in Varanasi.

 According to another belief, once Shiva commented that the entire world (including food) is maya (illusion).
 Parvati, the goddess of food, got angry and decided to demonstrate the importance of food by making all the food on earth disappear.
 The world started to suffer due to hunger.
 Shiva finally came to Parvati and acknowledged the importance of food, begging for food at her door.
 Parvati became happy, offered food by her own hands to Shiva and then made a kitchen in Varanasi for her devotees.

+According to Kashi Khand of Skanda Purana, encircling the shrine eight or 108 times brings blessings.